dimitri-nicolo/calico/master/getting-started/essentials/index.md

 1. the `calicoq` policy query tool,
 2. the `calicoctl` configuration tool, and
 3. `calico-node.tar.xz` - a `calico/node` image with additional monitoring capabilities.
+4. `tigera-cnx-manager-web.tar.xz` - the web server for Tigera CNX Manager.
+5. `calico-k8sapiserver.tar.xz` - the API server component of CNX Manager.

 If you are unable to use Google Drive, please contact your support representative for an alternative distribution mechanism.

 ### Open Source Binaries

-{{site.prodname}} uses standard open source Kubernetes and `calicoctl` binaries.
-These can be obtained via the usual channels, although the appropriate version of `calicoctl ` is included in the Google Drive folder for convenience.
+{{site.prodname}} also uses standard open source Kubernetes and Calico binaries.
+These can be obtained via the usual channels, as described in these or the open source documentation.

 ## Setting up a Docker Registry

-Rather than directly loading the `calico/node` image onto every host directly, we recommend you host the image in a Docker Registry which hosts can then pull from.
-The instructions and manifests provided elsewhere in the documentation will assume that the image will be pulled from a private Docker Registry.
+Rather than directly loading the docker images onto every host directly, we recommend you host the images in a Docker Registry which hosts can then pull from.
+The instructions and manifests provided elsewhere in the documentation assume that the images will be pulled from a private Docker Registry.

-If you already have a Docker Registry set up, then you can load the image into it.
+If you already have a Docker Registry set up, then you can load the images into it.
-Please do not upload the image to a publically accessible registry.
+Please do not upload the images to a publically accessible registry.

 ### Creating the Registry